BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 ![1-2-phase-connect-123](../images/1-2-phase-connect-123.svg)

 **Examples:**
-- Round BrewPi heating element #7 has one resistor and draws a current of 15.2A per resistor at 230V.
-When connected to a 230V single phase outlet the maximum current is 1 x 15.2 = 15.2A.
+- Round BrewPi heating element #7 has one resistor and draws a current of 15.2A when connected to a 230V outlet.
 - Tri-clamp element #14 has two resistors and draws a current of 6.1A per resistor at 230V.
-When connected to a 230V single phase outlet the maximum current is 2 x 6.1 = 12.2A.
+When connected in parallel to a 230V single phase outlet the element will draw a current of 2 x 6.1 = 12.2A.
 - Round heating element #2 has three resistors and draws a current of 12.3A per resistor at 230V.
-When connected to a 230V single phase outlet the maximum current is 3 x 12.3 = 36.9A.
+When connected in parallel to a 230V single phase outlet the element will draw a current of 3 x 12.3 = 36.9A.

 The wires connected to your element should be of sufficient gauge (diameter) to transport the current, and the current should not exceed the maximum current of your circuit breaker.
 More about wire gauge can be found [here](#wire-gauge).